Providing information to Experian

-We provide Experian with the credit ratings information and scores are updated by the end of the following month.
+We give Experian the credit ratings information and scores are updated by the end of the following month.

 In limited circumstances, a scheme or employer can provide information to Experian that allows them to calculate a more appropriate score.
 This information includes:

 Mortgage exclusion certificates

 Three scorecards include a mortgage age variable that uses charge information from Companies House.